Your Baby's Immunization Schedule Guide

 Diphtheria (the "D" in the DTaP vaccine) is a bacterial infection that can be spread via the droplets in the coughs and sneezes of an infected person.

 Symptoms can include a mild fever, sore throat, and chills.
-In some cases there may be nasal discharge, fatigue, and a thick coating on the throat.
+In some cases, there may be nasal discharge, fatigue, and a thick coating on the throat.
 If left untreated, the infection can lead to difficulty swallowing, paralysis, and even heart failure.
-Adults receive another version of the vaccine called Tdap — an especially important vaccine for pregnant women because it ensures antibodies are passed onto the baby while still in the uterus, giving him some level of protection against pertussis (whooping cough) in the first few months of life until he is old enough to get immunized.
+Adults receive another version of the vaccine called Tdap—an especially important vaccine for pregnant people because it ensures antibodies are passed onto the baby while still in the uterus, giving him some level of protection against pertussis (whooping cough) in the first few months of life until the baby is old enough to get immunized.
 Vaccination: The diphtheria vaccine is administered along with the vaccines for tetanus and pertussis (hence the DTaP acronym).
-Children should receive 5 doses altogether: at 2 months, 4 months, 6 months, sometime between 15 and 18 months, and finally the last one between 4 and 6 years of age.
+Children should receive five doses altogether: at 2 months, 4 months, 6 months, sometime between 15 and 18 months, and finally, the last one between 4 and 6 years of age.

 Haemophilus Influenzae Type B